In Hope Stories

 Before she could start chemo, Esmé had a lumbar drain procedure as her spinal fluid was still building up where the tumour had previously been.
 She then got an infection in her spinal fluid which delayed the procedure to have a Hickman line inserted into one of the main arteries that goes into her heart.
 This was to deliver her chemotherapy drugs easily and safely without the need for a new cannula every few weeks.
 As with the MRI scans, for both the lumbar procedures and the Hickman line, Esmé had to be put to sleep.

-In the end it will be around 18 months by the time Esmé completes the chemo, which has included a break in December 2019 so that the family could get away for a few days to celebrate her third birthday, thanks to help from a children’s cancer fund.
+We did have a break in December 2019 so that the family could get away for a few days to celebrate Esmé’s third birthday, thanks to some help from a children’s cancer fund.
 The break had to be extended over Christmas as Esmé developed an infection in her Hickman line.
 During the break Esmé, however, still had to go back into hospital on a daily basis for antibiotics and blood checks.

 Esmé lost all her hair during chemo, but she still looks beautiful.

 “We are desperate to get back to normality.
-It will be incredible to be able to take Esmé out to do all the things she has been missing out on and for us all to be together doing fun things as a family.”
+It will be incredible to be able to take Esmé out to do all the things she has been missing out on and for us all to be together doing fun things as a family.
+Sadly, however it looks like the coronavirus is going to delay this for a while yet.”

 We have remained upbeat and positive and are hopeful the treatment will work first-time for Esmé.
 However, it is frightening the number of families we have got to know in hospital who have been affected by brain tumours and particularly who have tragically gone on to lose a precious child.
 It is heart-breaking and traumatising and something we never thought we would witness in this way.
 Esmé often asks for a particular friend of hers who passed away recently, which is so hard.
 We so hope we won’t have to experience such pain in our family and pray that the ringing of the bell really will be the end of treatment for Esmé.
 We know that Esmé will have scans for many years to come to check for regrowth of the tumour.

 The effect on our family finances has been huge.
-Aaron is a self-employed painter and decorator, but has had to give up working to be there for Esmé and me, as well as the other children.
+Aaron is a self-employed painter and decorator, but had to give up working to be there for Esmé and me, as well as the other children.
 And to drive us the hour and 10 minutes to hospital appointments.
+He is just starting to work again now, but only on outdoor projects because of Covid-19 and protecting Esmé.

 We have been overwhelmed by support from our local community and the thousands of pounds raised through a GoFundMe page to help us through this really difficult time.
 Without the generosity of friends, family and complete strangers I don’t know how we would have been able to pay the bills.
 Sadly, however, the fundraising has slowed up and we are now finding we are struggling again massively and having to use credit cards for everyday living expenses and extra travel costs.
 Aaron loves being with Esmé, but can’t wait to get back to providing for us.